xnvme/xnvme/docs/backends/xnvme_be_linux.rst

 the ``nil`` async. implementation does is queue up commands and when polled for completion they are returned with success.

-Take note that only ``read`` and ``write`` commands work with the Linux async.-implementations.
-If you need to submit other commands, then either use the synchronous commands or use the ``SPDK`` backend.
+If you want both control and performance then use the ``SPDK`` backend.

 Note on Errors
 --------------